Relationship Pattern Report.

 • stuck repeating the same dynamics

-This is because most tools:
+This is because most approaches:

 • rely on broad categories

-• don’t account for context or history
+• don’t account for your personal history

 • don’t map how patterns actually unfold in real interactions